ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 Luculentus is a simple path tracer.
 It does not use advanced algorithms like [Metropolis light transport][mlt], and tere is no [_k_-d tree][kdtree] to speed up scene intersection.
-Using better algorithms would allow for the biggest performance gain, at the cost of complexity.
+The path tracer could be made significantly faster, at the cost of more complex algorithms.
 An other way to get more performance with little extra complexity, is to just throw more computing power at the problem.